Jyotigupta418/JavaScript/README.md

 7. Form Validation: Validate form inputs using JavaScript to ensure data integrity.

 8. Instagram Clone: A simplified version of Instagram, featuring user authentication, homepage navigation, search modal, message modal, post interaction, profile management, and more.
+You can also view the Instagram Clone project on LinkedIn to get a better understanding of how it looks: [Instagram Clone on LinkedIn](https://www.linkedin.com/posts/jyoti-kumari-gupta-88bb9829a_webdevelopment-frontenddevelopment-javascript-activity-7161226081771958273-CPmT?utm_source=share&utm_medium=member_desktop)

 ## How to Use: